JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-expect-actual.md

 You might have seen this approach in demonstration materials before.
 However, using classes in simple cases where interfaces would be sufficient is _not recommended_.

-With interfaces, you do not limit your design to one implementation per target platform.
+With interfaces, you don't limit your design to one implementation per target platform.
 Also, it's much easier to substitute a fake implementation in tests or provide multiple implementations on a single platform.

-As a general rule, rely on standard language constructs wherever possible instead of using the expect/actual mechanism.
+As a general rule, rely on standard language constructs wherever possible instead of using expected and actual declarations.

 #### Inheritance from platform classes

 There are special cases when using the `expect` keyword with classes may be the best approach.
-Let's say that the `Identity` type already exists on JVM:
+Let's say that the `Identity` type already exists on the JVM:

 ```kotlin
 open class Identity {